 The Safety seminar is located in the Main Terminal Conference Room at KRYN.
 9698 W Ajo Hwy, Tucson AZ 85735.
 The terminal is located next to Richie's Cafe.

 Please Note: The Safety Seminar is at a different airport than the Fly-In airport.

 Pima Air and Space Museum

 The Pima Air and Space Museum is one of the world's largest non-government funded aerospace museums.
 The museum features about 400 historic aircraft from a Wright Flyer to a 787 Dreamliner.
-Sitting on 80 acres the museum opened its doors to the public in May of 1976.
-Over the past 40 years, the musuem has grown to encompass six indoor exhibit hangars with three of them dedicated to WWII.
+Sitting on 80 acres, the museum opened its doors to the public in May of 1976.
+Over the past 40 years, the museum has grown to encompass six indoor exhibit hangars with three of them dedicated to WWII.